oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

 for workload name, `pattern_name` stands for fusion pattern returned by the library, and `additional_info` differentiates cases based on other settings.
 Single op JSON file was named with op name directly.

-## Note

-The development of graph driver *correctness check* mode is still in progress.
-Will be ready soon.
-Currently, it can only support performance benchmark mode with `--mode=P`.

 ## JSON File Example
 <details>